The purpose of our events is to select one local charity to receive our collective donations. The selection process is simple and fun:

 - At the business meeting portion of the event, Members nominate local charities.
 Each Individual Member and each Team can nominate one charity.
 The nominees are put into a “hat.”

 - Three nominees are randomly drawn from the “hat.”
-The nominating Member gives a five-minute informal presentation about the charity.
+The nominating Member gives a five-minute informal presentation about the charity (more on this below).

 - Members vote for one of the three nominated charities by secret ballot.
 The charity receiving the most votes will be the recipient of the collective donations.

 - Each Member writes their check directly to the selected charity.
-The Steering Team will collect the checks at the meeting for later presentation to the charity.
-Members are welcome to join us for the presentation.
+We will collect the checks at the meeting for later presentation to the charity.
+Members are encoraged to join us for the presentation.

 I attended the last meeting.
-Do I have to sign up again?
+Do I need to sign up again?

 What are Individual Members?

 Individual Members pledge to donate $100 to the charity selected by the group at our meeting.
 Individual Members can nominate one charity and will have one vote.
 If you cannot attend the event, no problem!
 Go ahead and register and either have a friend bring your check or mail it after the meeting.
 You must be present to nominate and vote.

 Two to four Members can join as a Team and split the $100 donation.
 Members can decide among themselves how they want to divide the $100, but each Team commits to donating a total of $100.
 It’s up to you to put together your team before the event.
 Each Team gets ONE nomination and ONE vote, so Team Members must come to a consensus on their choices.
 The designated Team Captain is responsible for making sure the Team Members donate as pledged.
 Team Members will each write their own check in order to document for themselves the charitable donation.
 Each team member should register, whether you can attend the event or not.
 If you cannot attend either have a friend bring your check or mail it to us afterwards.
 You must be present to nominate and vote.

 What if I can’t attend the meeting?